Important Agricultural Lands; Identification

 (d) State and county agencies shall review the protection and incentive measures enacted for important agricultural lands and agricultural viability pursuant to this chapter, at a minimum, every three years, to determine their effectiveness in sustaining agriculture in Hawaii, assuring agricultural diversification, and increasing agricultural self-sufficiency, and to modify measures and programs as needed.

-§205-G Identification of important agricultural lands; county process. (a) Each county shall identify and map important agricultural lands within its jurisdiction based on the standards and criteria in section 205-D, except lands that have been designated for urban use by the State or county.
+§205-F Identification of important agricultural lands; county process. (a) Each county shall identify and map important agricultural lands within its respective jurisdiction based on the standards and criteria in section 205-D.

-(b) Each county shall develop maps of lands to be considered for designation as important agricultural lands in consultation and cooperation with landowners, the department of agriculture, agricultural interest groups, including representatives from the Hawaii Farm Bureau Federation and other farmer organizations, the United States Department of Agriculture – Natural Resources Conservation Service, office of planning, and other groups as necessary.
+(b) Each county shall develop maps of lands to be considered for designation as important agricultural lands to the State in consultation and cooperation with the state department of agriculture, agricultural interest groups, including representatives from the Hawaii Farm Bureau Federation and other farmer organizations, landowners, the United States Department of Agriculture – Natural Resources Conservation Service, office of planning, and other groups as necessary.

-(c) Each county through its planning department shall develop an inclusive process for public involvement in the identification of potential lands and the development of maps of lands to be recommended as important agricultural lands, to include a series of public meetings throughout the identification and mapping process.
-The county planning departments may also establish one or more citizen advisory committees on important agricultural lands to provide further public input.
+(c) Each county through its planning department shall develop an inclusive process for public involvement in the identification of potential lands and the development of maps of lands to be recommended as important agricultural lands to the State, to include a series of public meetings throughout the identification and mapping process.
+The county planning departments may also establish one or more citizen advisory committees on important agricultural lands so as to provide further public input.
 In formulating its final recommendations to the respective county councils, the planning departments shall report on the manner in which the important agricultural lands mapping relates to, supports, and is consistent with:

 (1) The standards and criteria set forth in section 205-D;

-(2) The county’s adopted land use plans, as applied to both the identification and exclusion of lands from the designation of important agricultural lands;
+(2) The county’s adopted land use plans, as applied to both the identification and exclusion of important agricultural lands from such designation;

-(3) The comments received from government agencies and others identified in subsection (b); and
+(3) The comments received from governement agencies and others identified in section 205-F(b); and

 (4) The viability of existing and emerging agribusiness.